EllisBale/MindFlip/README.md

 - Using CSS and HTML create a reset level button that has similar styling to the other game buttons.
 - Use JavaScript to reset the game level and randomize the cards again.

 ### User story 5:

-As a user that uses a smaller device, I would like to play the game without any issues.

-**Acceptance Criteria:**

-- The grid template adapts to different screen sizes.

-**Tasks:**

-- Using CSS adapt different elements to different screen sizes.

-- Make sure the games performance on smaller screen sizes is optimal.

-### User story 6:

 As a user I want to know how many moves I am on so that I can improve on it the next time I play.